thingsapart/mini_nc/README.md

 * Not too messy.

 ## Inspiration/Credits
 This design was influenced by the [Milk Cr8](https://www.milkcr8cnc.com) ([GH](https://github.com/Makers-On-Tap/milkcr8-cnc)) CNC's use of plywood as a stiff box structure to enclose and stiffen the machine at the same time.
-The idea was to use the wooden structure and combine it with aluminium extrusions to simplify the build while retaining some superior dampening over just an alu extrusion structure.
+The idea was to use the wooden structure and combine it with aluminium extrusions to simplify the build while retaining some of the improved dampening over just an alu extrusion structure.

 ## Features
 * Cuts aluminium well =>